Initiative aims to reduce risky youth behaviors

 Prouty said he remains deeply concerned about the illicit drug use he sees in the community, but he believes that by investing in solving the root of the problems with today’s Rutland community, the future looks bright.

-“Based off of risk assessment data, we’re No. 1 or 2 in the nation for cocaine use between the ages of 17-25,” Prouty said.
-“I want to see a state that is heart healthier, with higher paid jobs. ...
-I want Vermont youth to be the go-to state for (careers in) robotics and engineering that came out of our hobbies that we invested early on.
+“Based off of risk-assessment data, we’re No. 1 or 2 in the nation for cocaine use between the ages of 17-25,” Prouty said.
+“I want to see a state that is heart-healthier, with higher-paid jobs. ...
+I want Vermont to be the go-to state for (careers in) robotics and engineering that came out of our hobbies that we invested (in) early on.

 Rutland’s implementation of Project VISION has already gotten the ball rolling.